Dres3223/GestHorarios-Laravel/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the CC BY-NC 4.0 License.
 See the LICENSE file for details.

 ## Contact